embear/vim-foldsearch/README.md

 To contact the author (Markus Braun), please send an email to <markus.braun@krawel.de>

-If you think this plugin could be improved, fork on [Bitbucket] or [GitHub] and send a pull request or just tell me your ideas.
+If you think this plugin could be improved, fork on [GitHub] and send a pull request or just tell me your ideas.

 ## Credits